serenity-is/docs/api/dotnet/Serenity.Net.Web/Serenity.Services/AuthorizeListAttribute.md

 # AuthorizeListAttribute class
 **namespace:** *[Serenity.Services](../README.md#serenity.services-namespace)*   **assembly**: *[Serenity.Net.Web](../README.md)*

-Authorizes a service by target type's ReadPermission or ServiceLookupPermission attributes.
+Authorizes access to a service method by reading ReadPermissionAttribute.
+It also allows lookup mode access (as OrPermission) if the source type has ServiceLookupPermissionAttribute

 ```csharp
 [AttributeUsage(AttributeTargets.Class | AttributeTargets.Method)]